adolby/Kryvo/README.md

 Kryvo supports user theming on desktop platforms.
 To create your own theme, start with the kryvo.qss file in the themes directory as your template.
 The kryvo.qss file is a stylesheet file that has syntax very similar to CSS.

 Colors, fonts, and many other attributes can be styled.
 Save your stylesheet file inside of the themes folder.
-To apply your theme to Kryvo, edit the settings.ini file located in the same directory as kryvo.exe.
+To apply your theme to Kryvo, edit the settings.ini file located in the same directory as the Kryvo executable.
 Change the value styleSheetPath to your newly created stylesheet file.

 Example: You created a new theme and saved the stylesheet to myTheme.qss in the themes folder.
 You would then update settings.json with this value: styleSheetPath: myTheme.qss

 ## Plugins

 Kryvo uses cryptography provider plugins to perform cryptographic operations.
 The default cryptography provider is [Botan](https://botan.randombit.net/).

 ## Licenses